sadeghmeratnia/tminus-ios/README.md

 driving a `StackCoordinator`-managed `NavigationStack` via a feature-specific `Destination` enum.
 `AppCoordinator` composes the per-feature coordinators into the app's root.

-`Core/DI/AppContainer.swift` is the composition root — it's where concrete `URLSessionNetworkClient`, `ModelContainer`, repositories, use cases, and coordinators actually get wired together.
+`Core/DI/AppContainer.swift` is the composition root, it's where concrete `URLSessionNetworkClient`, `ModelContainer`, repositories, use cases, and coordinators actually get wired together.
-`TMinusApp.bootstrap()` builds one `AppContainer` at launch (see `TMinusApp.swift` for how a failed bootstrap — e.g. an unrecoverable SwiftData store — is surfaced instead of crashing).
+`TMinusApp.bootstrap()` builds one `AppContainer` at launch (see `TMinusApp.swift` for how a failed bootstrap, e.g. an unrecoverable SwiftData store, is surfaced instead of crashing).

 ### Adding a new feature